 - The vinegar reduces in volume by a half – Start with a minimum of 1/2 cup of balsamic vinegar.
 That amount, when reduced, makes 1/4 cup (4 tablespoons) of glaze.

 - The glaze is strong and sweet – The taste is complex and deep, very intense.
-Use it sparingly, starting with less than you think you want and tasting before adding more.
+Use it sparingly, starting with less than you think you want.
+Then taste before adding more.
 The photo below shows balsamic vinegar before and after cooking.
 (Compare the light vinegar on the walls of the container to the right with the thicker residue from the finished glaze on the left.
-Yes, I know it’s confusing that the before is on the right and the after on the left, when the photo before is the reverse.
-Sorry about that. )
+Yes, the “before” is on the right and the “after” on the left, when the photo before is the reverse.
+Sorry that is so confusing. )

 Sugar-free Balsamic Glaze